Top 10 Tantalizing Facts About Sex in the Middle Ages

-The history of clerical marriages during the Middle Ages is long and convoluted, with numerous changes occurring over the centuries.
-At the start of the era, Byzantine emperor Justinian the Great annulled all marriages of members of the Holy Order and declared all of their children illegitimate.
+During the Middle Ages, the history of clerical marriages is long and convoluted, with numerous changes occurring over the centuries.
+At the start of the era, Byzantine emperor Justinian annulled all marriages of members of the Holy Order and declared all of their children illegitimate.

 The law of celibacy remained in place for hundreds of years, but it wasn’t always enforced with particular fervor.
 There was also a distinction made between clergymen who were allowed to marry and married men who were allowed to become clergy.
 The latter was more common, although typically only if it was their first marriage, and the men were usually expected to show sexual continence once they joined the clerical ranks.

 After the Great Schism of 1054, both churches became stricter, and celibacy was enforced again.
 Clerical marriages were prohibited at the First Council of the Lateran in 1123.
 These marriages became common again during the Protestant Reformation, as Martin Luther himself was married to Katharina von Bora.

 5 Lesbianism Was Considered a Medical Problem

 While homosexuality was a “hot topic” during the Middle Ages, attention was usually focused on men.
 Consequently, there is very little mention of female homosexuality.
 One of the few medieval laws that specifically target lesbianism comes from the mid-13th-century French treatise Li Livres de jostice et de plet (The Book of Justice and of Pleas).
 Female sodomy received a similar punishment to its male counterpart: mutilation for the first two offenses and burning for the third.